Richard Lutz travelled to Mirpur to find the home of the balti.

 The saliva starts building at 4pm.
 It’s in the back of the throat.
 There is a pulsing from the vagus nerve in the neck that connects the brain to the body.
 It’ll be Friday night in a couple of hours.
 Work is almost over, school is out.
 And you want…no, you need, you crave….a balti.

-It’s a Birmingham thing: Head for the nearest balti restaurant.
+It’s a Birmingham thing: head for the nearest curry house.
 Or get it delivered.
 “I could murder a balti,” is the catchphrase and the shout off the streets, in the traffic jams, on the buses.

 The food is from the KashmirI region of Pakistan, where folks used metal bowls to cook their curries and grabbed a naan bread the size of Villa Park to scoop the vessel clean.
 Immigrant families brought it to Birmingham in the mid-seventies and the emerging cafes gave quick cheap meals to the masses.
 There was even a balti triangle marketed by city tourism chiefs and at least a dozen balti houses proudly guaranteed it was The Original.

 Twice in the past, I’ve traveled to the city of Mirpur, accepted as the Kasmiri/Pakistani city where the curry dish came from.
-One of the abiding questions was: Where’s the balti food?
+One of the abiding questions was: where do I grab a balti?

 The route to Mirpur was reminiscent of the southwest of the US.
 It was empty, quiet, huge, engulfing big escarpments, dry riverbeds, a patchwork of little towns.
 Mirpur, spread over a valley, was a low lying city, busy, whirling with dust and rambunctious traffic, buzzing with three wheeled tuktuk taxis and gaudy lorries looking like gypsy trucks of the desert.
 About 125,000 people lived in this noisy city- that’s the size of Gloucester.

 To the west, past a massive brickworks, was the Mangla Dam, built in the sixties and inextricably linked to the future of Birmingham.
 It flooded hundreds of villages on completion and its inhabitants were given work visas to Britain.
 They headed for jobs in the West Midlands.
 And they came with their recipes.
 And their special curries.
 Especially to Birmingham.
 But also to other industrial job-heavy areas such as Manchester and West Yorkshire.
 Car plants, engineering works, foundries, clothing firms, they all needed workers.
+And the workers needed food, places to meet.
+Curry houses flowered.
 There was so much interaction, in fact, between Mirpur and Britain that the city sometimes is referred to as Little England.

 Later, we were invited to the Haq household.
 They had owned a restaurant in Birmingham for many years.
-Like many, a chunk of their British savings went back to help back home to build family compounds.
+Like many, a chunk of their British savings went back to help back expand their Mirpuri homes.
 We quickly became the English couple living up the street.
 Walking through this residential section, functionally called F6, the Mirpuri links to Birmingham were apparent, alive and resonant:

 “Where you from?” someone would ask.